RoboCop 3: Plot

 After recovering from his injuries, RoboCop assists The Resistance in their campaign against the Rehabs and OCP.
 He finds McDaggett and attempts to subdue him.
 However, McDaggett successfully escapes and obtains information from disgruntled resistance member Coontz about the location of the resistance fighters' base.
 Kanemitsu dispatches ninja androids called "Otomo" to assist McDaggett against the resistance and RoboCop.
 Due to Coontz tipping off McDaggett, The Rehabs find, attack, and kill most of The Resistance including its leader, Bertha, while they capture Dr. Lazarus.
 When RoboCop returns to the destroyed and empty resistance base, an Otomo unit arrives and attacks him.
 While Otomo severely damages RoboCop by destroying his left arm and auto gun, he manages to destroy the Otomo with his arm-mounted gun.
 Nikko infiltrates the OCP building and assists a captured Lazarus in broadcasting an improvised video, revealing OCP as responsible for forcibly removing and killing Old Detroit's residents.
 The broadcast causes OCP's stock to plunge causing financial ruin for the company.

 McDaggett decides to execute an all-out strike against Cadillac Heights with the help of the Detroit Police, but the police officers, enraged at OCP following Lazarus's broadcast, instead defect to The Resistance, escalating the rebellion against OCP into a full-scale war.
 As a result, McDaggett turns to recruiting the Splatterpunk gang to assist with his plans.
 During the battle between The Resistance, the Police, and McDaggett's forces, RoboCop flies in using his jetpack and destroys the remainder of The Rehabs and McDaggett's men.

-He then flies to OCP's headquarters and confronts the waiting McDaggett who activates a small fusion bomb sent by Kanemitsu as a last resort.
+He then flies to OCP's headquarters and confronts the waiting McDaggett who arms a small fusion bomb sent by Kanemitsu as a last resort.
 RoboCop is then attacked and nearly defeated by two Otomo robots.
 Nikko and Lazarus succeed in reprogramming them using a wireless link from a laptop computer, having them attack each other.
-Realizing the bomb is about to detonate, RoboCop rescues and flees with Nikko and Lazarus.
+The destruction of the robots activates the bomb's countdown, but RoboCop rescues and flees with Nikko and Lazarus.
 The flaming discharge from the jetpack immobilizes McDaggett, leaving him to perish in the blast.